kpvarma/kpvarma.com/_posts/2014-08-12-setup-your-free-github-account.md

 categories: git github how-to
 ---

-Setting up an account on github is the first thing you should do if you want to get into the open source world!
+Setting up an account on github is the first thing you should do if you want to join the open source community and start contributing to it.
+This article is written to help the students to have a smooth landing to the open source world from their academics.

 ### Introduction ###